 Sharing care with your partner

-If you are married, you and your spouse may be able to work different hours so that you do not have to send your children to daycare.
-This can save you money but it also means you might not see each other very much.
-This can also be hard for men from some cultural backgrounds, if they are not used to caring for their children at home.
+You and your spouse or partner may be able to work different hours so that you do not have to send your children to daycare.
+This can save you money, but it also means you might not see each other as much.
+This can also be hard for men from some cultural backgrounds, who are not used to taking care of their children.